-We’ve heard that word, infrastructure, a lot in reference to Google’s recent Big Daddy rollout but not a lot about what the folks at the Googleplex really mean by it.
+We’ve heard that word, infrastructure, a lot about Google’s recent Big Daddy rollout but not a lot about what the folks at the Googleplex mean by it.
 Except that it’s supposed to give them a lot of flexibility to try out some different things.

 Consider that when a search system is set up, it basically performs three functions: crawling web pages, indexing those pages, and then serving them.
 There can be a lot of variations in how it performs those tasks, but without a good infrastructure in place, it may be difficult to make changes to the ways that a search engine proceeds with those functions.

 Imagine that you want to try out different things with ranking pages.
-Instead of making many changes to the way your search engine works, you preset your ranking system, or preset a number of different ranking systems, and then just figuratively flip a switch, and a one of those new ranking algorithms is in place.
-Or you just want to try ranking certain classes of web pages differently, and you choose those, and have them work with the different ranking system.
+Instead of making many changes to the way your search engine works, you preset your ranking system or preset many different ranking systems, and then just figuratively flip a switch, and one of those new ranking algorithms is in place.
+Or you just want to try ranking certain classes of web pages differently, and you choose those and have them work with the different ranking systems.
 There’s a lot of flexibility to that type of configurable system.

 Here are some of the issues:

-- Page and query matches are given scores, and the scoring system is hard-coded into the scoring software, so changes to the formula requires that the scoring software be rewritten and recompiled.
+- Page and query matches are given scores, and the scoring system is hard-coded into the scoring software, so changes to the formula require that the scoring software be rewritten and recompiled.

 - Any changes to the scoring formula require that the operator of the scoring software be able to access the source code and recompile it.